PoisotLab/ms_metaweb_transfer/manuscript.md

 # Data used for the case study

 We use data on the European metaweb assembled by @Maiorano2020TetEu.
-We use the definition of the metaweb first introduced by @Dunne2006NetStr, *i.e.* an inventory of all possible interactions within species from a spatially delimited pool.
+We use/adopt/consider/apply ('use' seems redondant) the definition of the metaweb first introduced by @Dunne2006NetStr, *i.e.* an inventory of all possible interactions within species from a spatially delimited pool.
 The metaweb is not a prediction of the food web at any specific locale